JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 }
 ```

-The final result can be found [here](https://github.com/JeffreyRiggle/event-queue-testing/blob/main/async-node/index.js).
+This program can be found [here](https://github.com/JeffreyRiggle/event-queue-testing/blob/main/async-node/index.js).

-However the resulting difference in performance was notable.
-In basically all but the tiny dataset the program ran twice as fast with the slowest observed time being ~124ms on the largest dataset.
+The resulting difference in performance was notable.
+In basically all but the tiny dataset the program ran nearly twice as fast.
+The slowest observed time being ~124ms on Mac and ~278ms on Linux.

 ### Basic C example

 This is where things started to slow down a bit.
 Since it had been so long since I had written C it took me way to long to get back into it.
-Eventually I produced a working program that had comparable outputs to the NodeJS version.
+Eventually I produced a working program.
 Again I used the similar loop as seen before.

 ```c
   while (FILES_TO_PROCESS[FILE_TO_PROCESS_INDEX] != NULL)